PrinceLance/Olala/README.md

 # Olala
-just trying some stuffs in node js, this is a api server that help you to find driving directios.
+just trying some stuffs in node js, this is an API server that help you to find driving directios.

 # Disclaimer